Known4225/Logic-Gates-Python/README.txt

 Welcome to Logic Gates™

+This program only works on windows due to certain turtle events and bind numbers being hardcoded

 Create logic circuits by summoning components with keybinds and click and drag mechanics to wire and rearrange components.
 This project has support for 8 types of unique components with all the infinite possibilities of functional completeness